nv-tlabs/ATISS/README.md

 conda activate atiss
 ```

-Next compile the extenstion modules.
+Next compile the extension modules.
 You can do this via
 ```
 python setup.py build_ext --inplace
 pip install -e .